krishnachaitanya9/krishnachaitanya9.github.io/_posts/2020-01-10-RPi_Calibrating_ADXL335_Accelerometer.md

 V = \frac{3.3(g + 3)}{6}
 $$

 Now coming back to MCP3208.
 We will be getting output only in digital.
 So the output of MCP3208 can range from [1, 4096].
 Why 4096?
-Because it's $$2^12$$ and also because it's 12-bit ADC.
+Because it's $$2^{12}$$ and also because it's 12-bit ADC.
 Now after we get ADC value we need to convert back to voltage so that we can estimate how much acceleration in terms of G are we getting?
 To do that, we refer to the datasheet of [MCP3208](https://ww1.microchip.com/downloads/en/DeviceDoc/21298c.pdf).Scroll down to Page 14 and you will find a equation below:

 $$
-\frac{4096 \times V}{V_ref} = Output_{ADC}
+\frac{4096 \times V}{V_{ref}} = Output_{ADC}
 $$

 Now this $$Output_{ADC}$$, let's just simply call it output.
 So now it's very important, what we put in Vref.
 Now at last I have also attached the circuit diagram I am using for the project.
 You can see I have put Vref to 3.3V.
 Hence My final equation would be :